 Bolczów was rebuilt after the end of the Hussite wars in the middle of the fifteenth century and at the same time enlarged by the outer wards.
-Its history in the next fifty years is not known, but it probably avoided major damages.
+After capture in 1433, it was to be the property of Hermann von Czettritz from Konradów, the lord of the Książ castle and the alleged leader of an expedition, and a year later the von Liebenthal brothers.
+Castle history in the next fifty years is not known, but at the turn of the 15th and 16th centuries it was abandoned for unknown reasons.
 It was not until 1517-1518 that it was restored by Hans Dippold von Burghaus, and then in the years 1537-1543 by Just Dietz, courtier of king Zygmunt Stary, modernized the defense system by building a barbican and new tower.
 These works were carried out on the wave of fear and danger of Silesia against the progress of the Turks.
 Probably at the beginning of the 17th century, Daniel Schaffgotsch, the then owner of Janowice, commissioned further works at the castle.
 The fall of the Bolczów took place in 1645 thanks to the Swedes who captured it during the Thirty Years’ War and then burnt it.
 From that time, the castle was not inhabited.